-With an increase of zombies in the mainstream media, it is no wonder dreams of zombies are on the rise.
+With an increase of zombie appearances in the mainstream media, it is no wonder that zombie dreams are on the rise.

 Zombie stories exist in most cultures around the world.
 They are found in movies, books, t-shirts, and urban legends.
 After having a dream about zombies, it is important to identify your influences.
 Have you watched a zombie movie lately?
 Do you have a fear of zombies?
 Are you hearing about zombie-like criminal behavior on the news?
 Do you believe someone can turn someone else into a zombie through magic, curses, or poisons?
 Locating the inspiration for the zombie dream will help you ascertain its meaning.

 Zombies in general may symbolize the dreamer or aspects of the dreamer.